proteinphysiologylab/frustratometeR/README.md

 # frustratometeR
-An R package for calculating energetic local frustration, frame analysis across simulations of molecular dynamics and point mutations.
+An R package for calculating energetic local frustration in protein structures.
+Additionally to the functionalities present at the web server, frustratometeR offers the possibility to analyse frustration across molecular dynamics simulations and to assess the effect of aminoacid variants.

 # installation